Maxkaizo/mlzoomcamp_cp1/README.md

 ## Cloud Test

 To test on the cloud deployment, you can use this script [deployment](https://github.com/Maxkaizo/mlzoomcamp_cp1/tree/main/deployment).
-Please contact me and I'll send you an API KEY
+Please contact me through slack @Maxkaizo or email pptmtz@gmail.com and I'll send you an API KEY

 ```
 import requests